re4388/Telegram_Bot_Starter/readme.md

 # Telegram Bot

 ## functionalities, so far
-- Open up a local server, you use this server to send message when request hit the endpoint
+- A local server, I use this express server to send message when request hit the endpoint
+- Every morning, the scheduler will send request to express server and telegram bot will report weather status to me
-- Open up a polling webhook, so when user enter whatever word, bot will send the current weather status
+- A Bot listener, so when user enter whatever word, bot will send the current weather status

 ## Next step